Prudentnavigator/Tasks-Manager-I/README.md

  ○ If the user chooses ‘vm’ to view the tasks that are assigned to them, only display all the tasks that have been assigned to the user that is currently logged-in in a user-friendly, easy to read manner.

+ 1. Now format your program so that:
+   a.
+Only the user with the username ‘admin’ is allowed to register users.
+   b.
+The admin user is provided with a new menu option that allows them to display statistics.
+When this menu option is selected, the total number of tasks and the total number of users should be displayed in a user-friendly manner.